Brondo765/New-Member-Bot/README.md

 This allows you to copy your Server ID, Role IDs, and Channel IDs for the servers you manage.

-Copy these to a notepad or within the config.json file that match the value names.

 **Copy your Server ID: right-click on the server bubble -> select Copy ID.**

 **Copy your Channel ID: right-click on the channel -> select copy ID.**

 **Copy your Role ID: right-click the server -> Server Settings -> Roles -> right-click on the role -> select Copy ID.**

+Add this to the config.json file that match the value names.

 ## Get your Token:
 In order to get the bot online, you need to create your own application under your